levitnudi/Timetable_ADMI-1/README.md

 # Timetable_ADMI
-Timetable to help students locate and know about the classes
+#Timetable to help students locate and know about the classes
+#If you're reading this it's too late